ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

-The (equivalent) examples in {{ex-ja}}, {{ex-ca}}, and {{ex-ct}} assume that the Media-Type-Name `application/vnd.example.rats-conceptual-msg` has been registered alongside a corresponding CoAP Content-Format number `30001`.
-The CBOR tag `1668576818` is derived applying the `TN()` transform as described in
+The (equivalent) examples in {{ex-ja}}, {{ex-ca}}, and {{ex-ct}} assume that the Media-Type-Name `application/vnd.example.rats-conceptual-msg` has been registered alongside a corresponding CoAP Content-Format ID `30001`.
+The CBOR tag `1668576935` is derived applying the `TN()` transform as described in
 {{cbor-tag}}.

-The example in {{ex-ca-ind}} is a signed CoRIM (Concise Reference Integrity Manifest) {{-rats-corim}} payload with an explicit CM indicator `0b0000_0011` (3), meaning that the wrapped message contains both Reference Values and Endorsements.
+All the examples focus on the wrapping aspects.
+The wrapped messages are not instances of real Conceptual Messages.

 ## JSON Record {#ex-ja}